joeminock/Atomos_Space_Handbook/atomos-data-security-and-compliance.md

 * Do not transmit data over a non-Atomos, open, community, coffee shop, or library wi-fi network without the use of a VPN.

+* Do not transmit or discuss sensitive data via Slack.

-#### Laptops
+#### Laptop Security
 * Data must be stored on a Atomos Space-owned and managed single-user laptop device using whole disk encryption (e.g. FileVault2 for Mac, BitLocker for Windows, LUKS for Linux) with a unique decryption passphrase known only to the device's authorized primary user.
-* Laptop access must be limited to ONLY the designated user and authentication via password or biological authentication.
+* Laptop access must be limited to ONLY the designated user and authentication via secure password and/or biological authentication.
 * If traveling internationally, review our [International Travel Guide](https://github.com/joeminock/Atomos_Space_Handbook/blob/master/international-travel-guide.md) well in advance of your trip.

 #### Storing ITAR covered data